-Also, in case of small Offices and Homes, where the Temple needs to be hung on wall, Mango Wood Temple is the first choice among the masses.
-When treated properly with anti-termite spray and coated with a color paint, it becomes resistant to moisture.
+Also, in the case of small Offices and Homes, where the Temple needs to be hung on the wall, Mango Wood Temple is the first choice among the masses.
+When treated properly with anti-termite spray and coated with color paint, it becomes resistant to moisture.
 Besides, it is cheaper than other wood.

-Looking for something that suits modern themed homes?
+Looking for something that suits modern-themed homes?
 MDF Temples might just perfectly match your modern home decor.
-MDF (Medium DEnsity Fiberboard)is a great surface for finish.
+MDF (Medium Density Fiberboard)is a great surface for the finish.
 It is very consistent throughout, so cut edges appear smooth and won’t have space or piece.

 MDF temple can be easily designed with the use CNC Machines.
 Almost any design can be made using CNC machines.
 MDF temple can be painted in any color, Lightweight and easy to install.
 Also, as MDF is a lot cheaper than the usual hardwoods, MDF might be the best choice for those who are looking for a Temple reasonable to their pockets

 Wooden Temples available in several sizes and styles as per the house Decor and customer need.
-Out of Sheesham, teak and Mango, as same before, Sheesham is taken into account good.
-Sheesham is lighter than Teak and has moisture and insect resistant properties that makes it a far better choice than Mango Wood.
-Of course, teak Wood is famous for wood-working ease and long lasting properties, however still in India, Sheesham Wood is everywhere thought of higher.
+Out of Sheesham, teak, and Mango, as same before, Sheesham is taken into account good.
+Sheesham is lighter than Teak and has moisture and insect resistant properties that make it a far better choice than Mango Wood.
+Of course, teak Wood is famous for wood-working ease and long-lasting properties, however still in India, Sheesham Wood is everywhere thought of higher.

 Buy Aarsun Woods Wooden Temple Available In Different Woods and Size: